roskzhu/CareCompanion/README.md

 ![image](https://github.com/roskzhu/CareCompanion/assets/110139243/e95430ad-b3c9-4321-8b46-c5f8431da416)

 CareCompanion is a multifaceted AI chatbot that goes beyond the conventional chatbot experience.
-It serves as both a friendly companion and an educational tutor, offering users a versatile and enriching interaction.
+It serves as both a friendly companion and an everyday assistant, offering users a versatile and enriching interaction.

 ## Features
 ### 1. Buddy Mode: Engage in friendly conversations with your AI buddy for companionship.